Hours of Operation:

 Use of Helmets:

 Mount Southington recommends the use of helmets.
-In some situations they can be helpful in avoiding an accident.
-There have been many topics concerning the pros and cons of helmet use.
+In some situations they can be helpful in avoiding an injury.
+There have been many discussions concerning the pros and cons of helmet use.
 The final decision rests with the parent/guardian.
 At the present time Mount Southington does not rent helmets.
-Helmets may be purchased at our Ski Shop when the ski area is in operation or at various ski outfitting stores and should be properly fit to maximize their effectiveness.
+Helmets may be purchased in our Ski Shop when the ski area is in operation or at various ski outfitting stores and should be properly fit to maximize their effectiveness.
 For further information on this topic please visit The National Ski Areas Association website at http://www.nsaa.org/safety-programs/lids-on-kids/.

 Mount Southington’s Courteous Skier/Boarder Policy

 We at Mount Southington believe all skiers and boarders have the right to a safe and pleasant place to ski.
 Equally, each skier and boarder has the responsibility to protect others’ rights to the same skiing/riding experience.

 Therefore, the Management, the Rangers, Ski Patrol, and Ski School Instructors are authorized to rescind the skiing privileges of anyone who creates a nuisance or endangers themselves or others.

 - Foul language.